The event has ended, but the memories remain.

 - Emerging gesture conventions and design patterns for both apps and web

 - How to make gestures discoverable by educating users with contextual cues

 - Techniques for making touch interactions fast and efficient

 - How to cope with the reduced real estate left in the wake of giant touch targets

 - When the best touch UI is no touch at all; how to use sensors to speed or replace touch input

 - Opportunities to push frontiers with entirely new interactions through touch

-This full-day workshop follows An Event Apart Seattle and runs 9:00am-4:00pm on Wednesday, April 02.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart Seattle and runs 9:00am-4:00pm on Wednesday, April 02.
+You can register online and save over $100 when you sign up for all three days.